 - STEP (grade 2)

-Level 3 BTECs will be considered alongside two A Levels including A Level Maths
+Level 3 BTECs will be considered alongside two A Levels including A Level Mathematics.

 Frequently asked questions

 Warwick may make differential offers to students in a number of circumstances.
-These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
+These include students participating in a Widening Participation programme or who meet the contextual data criteria.

 Differential offers will usually be one or two grades below Warwick’s standard offer.